 I was around the 75% mark when I realised that I was essentially reading a Nicholas Sparks novel.
 Red, our heroine, and Kabir, our love interest, teasingly play a game of will-they-won’t-they? that, at times, will keep you at the edge of your seat, but, at other times, will frustrate you to no end because you just need to know.
-And when you find out, a spanner is thrown in the works that will have you glaring at your screen, but, ultimately, leave you bittersweet.
+And when you find out, a spanner is thrown in the works that will have you glaring at your screen, but, ultimately, leave you feeling bittersweet.

 By the end, I, also, fell in love with Aryan, Kabir’s friend and bartender at the restaurant Kabir owns, and I wanted to know more about what happens to him once the story ends.
-He’s a tough nut, ultimately practical, down-to-earth, humble and likable with a tragic backstory.
+He’s a tough nut, practical, down-to-earth, humble and likable with a tragic backstory.
 I wanted to know even more about him.
 What happens to him afterwards?
-Perhaps this could be book two.
+Perhaps this could be book two?

 My minor complaint is that, though the pacing was brilliant and left me glued to the screen, certain parts could be cut for length and did feel like filler.
-As well as this, it took a long time to get to the reveal, but the book surprised me by another bonus twist at the end.
+As well as this, it took a long time to get to the reveal, but the book surprised me with another bonus twist at the end.

 The chemistry between Red and Kabir – A Bookworm’s Dream

-Ultimately, I loved Red and Kabir’s story, and you’ll find yourself rooting for the pair.
+Regardless, I loved Red and Kabir’s story, and you’ll find yourself rooting for the pair.